-Making everyday moments teachable for children who have Autism Spectrum Disorder (ASD) might be a little bit different to teaching typically developing children within everyday moments when they ask… “Why is the sky blue?’ or ‘Why do fishes live in the sea?’
+Making everyday moments teachable for children who have Autism Spectrum Disorder (ASD) might be a little bit different to teaching typically developing children within everyday moments when they ask… “Why is the sky blue?’ or ‘Why do fishes live in the sea?’.
+Let’s Learn How to make everyday moments teaching moments.

 Like neurotypical children, children with ASD are also curious about the world around them.
 They express their curiosity in their own unique ways, which is just as fun or more fun!